Diarrhoeal Viruses Slide Set

 A rotavirus vaccine (Rotashield, Wyeth) was licensed in the USA but was later withdrawn by manufacturer because of suspected association with intussuception.
 The Wyeth rhesus rotavirus tetravalent vaccine consists of a mixture of four viruses (a rhesus rotavirus and three human-rhesus reassortants) that together include the four G types most commonly found in the US.
 A rotavirus vaccine is being developed by Merck which is a mixture of four human-bovine reassortants that include three of the four major G types and one human P type.
 Trials in the US showed that both the Merck and Wyeth were safe and gave 50-60% protection against all rotavirus disease and >80% protection against severe dehydrating diarrhoea.
 However trials in S America indicate that protection may be somewhat less in those countries.
 It is hoped that eventually, rotavirus vaccines will come into general use, resulting in massive cost savings in industrialized countries (there are up to 20000 hospital admissions per year in the UK), and marked reduction in mortality in developing countries.
 The ultimate goal would be inclusion into the WHOs expanded program for immunization.
 There is still no good immune correlate of protection for rotavirus disease.
 No correlate of immunity could be identified on the basis of seroconversion to any antibody measured.

 As of April 2008, the US FDA has approved two oral rotavirus vaccines.
 The Rotarix (GlaxoSmithKline) vaccine is given in a two-dose series to infants from 6 to 24 weeks of age, and the RotaTeq (CSL Limited/Merck and Co, Inc) is given as 3 doses.
+Most children (about 9 out of 10) who get the vaccine will be protected from severe rotavirus illness.
+While about 7 out of 10 children will be protected from rotavirus illness.

 Two types of adenoviruses may be recovered from the stools, the conventional cultivable types,and the fastidious types which do not grow in routine cell culture.
 Apart from the failure to propagate in cell cultures which are normally permissive for adenoviruses, these fastidious strains show no obvious differences from those isolated in cell culture from both the respiratory tract and the gut.
 PAGE of the stool extracts containing adenoviruses detectable by electron microscopy reveal a single band corresponding to intact DNA.
 The strain(s) present can be characterized by a restriction digest.
 The classical adenoviruses can be put into 5 subgenera (A-E) on the basis of broadly similar patterns.
 By the same criteria, the fastidious serotypes 40 and 41 belong to a new subgenus F. The fastidious adenoviruses do not grow in routine cell culture.
 Some of these fastidious viruses will grow in cell lines such as HEK-293.
 In other cell types, a partial cycle of replication takes place where some virus antigens can be detected by immunofluorescence.
 As with rotaviruses, neither the reason for failure to produce mature virus is known nor the factor provided by these permissive cell types which allows complete virus to be produced have been identified.
 Very large numbers indeed of fastidious adenoviruses may be found in stool extracts.
 The fastidious adenovirus possess the same group antigen of all human adenoviruses.
 2 new serotypes (40 and 41) have been identified in the strains which will replicate in only on one of the fastidious cell types.